Logo Design

 Enter the current eBay logo.

 The new design kept the same colour palette but streamlined the letters.
-They're now all the same size and neatly aligned, with a subtle touch where the letters overlap slightly.
+They’re now all the same size and neatly aligned, with a subtle touch of overlap between the letters.
 The font is clean and modern, giving the logo a more sophisticated look.

 This redesign was met with mixed reactions.
-Some praised its sleek, contemporary feel, while others mourned the loss of the chaotic charm of the old logo.
-But love or hate it, there's no denying that this logo better suits eBay's current status as a tech industry leader.
+Some praised its sleek, contemporary feel, while others mourned the loss of the old logo’s chaotic charm.
+But love or hate it, there’s no denying that this logo better suits eBay’s current status as a tech industry leader.

 The current logo is a masterclass in subtle branding.
 Let’s break it down: